-- Rehabilitation of six roads and construction of the railway making the international transport corridors: - Osh -Sarytash Irkeshtam (road stretch of 258 km); - Suusamyr Talas Taraz (road stretch of 199 km); - Bishkek Naryn Torugart (road stretch of 539 km); - Sarytash Karamyk (road stretch of 136 km); - Osh Batken Isfana (road stretch of 385 km); - Karakol Tyup Kegen (road stretch of 76 km); - China Kyrgyzstan Uzbekistan railway. - Maintenance and improvement of the internal hard-surface road network; - Provision of transport independence of the country; - Replacement of the outdated aeronavigation equipment.
+- Rehabilitation of six roads and construction of the railway making the international transport corridors: - Osh-Sarytash-Irkeshtam (road stretch of 258 km) - Suusamyr-Talas-Taraz (road stretch of 199 km) - Bishkek-Naryn-Torugart (road stretch of 539 km) - Sarytash-Karamyk (road stretch of 136 km) 0 - Osh-Batken-Isfana (road stretch of 385 km) - Karakol-Tyup-Kegen (road stretch of 76 km) - China-Kyrgyzstan-Uzbekistan railway - Maintenance and improvement of the internal hard-surface road network - Provision of transport independence of the country - Replacement of the outdated aeronavigation equipment

 Measures regarding transport policy aspects were also considered.
-Carrying out the contemplated tasks calls for the introduction of new public-private partnership arrangements, a legislation on toll roads highways and a new concept of the Road Funding operations.
+Carrying out the contemplated tasks called for the introduction of new public-private partnership arrangements, legislation on toll roads highways and a new concept for Road Funding operations.

-The new road network management system should provide for and application of an uniform approach based on delineation of the policymaking role of the Ministry of Transport and Communications from road facilities management functions through institutional changes and corporatization of road enterprises.
+The new road network management system should apply a uniform approach that is based on delineation of the policymaking role of the Ministry of Transport and Communications from road facilities management functions through institutional changes and corporatisation of road enterprises.